How Your LLC Will Be Taxed

 Unlike most states, South Dakota is one of the nine states that do not have a state income tax.

-If you sell physical products or certain types of services, you may need to collect sales tax (also known as sales and use tax) and then pay it to the South Dakota Division of Taxation.
+If you sell physical products or certain types of services, you may need to collect sales tax and then pay it to the South Dakota Division of Taxation.
 South Dakota's sales tax is typically collected at the point of purchase.There is a single, statewide static tax rate of 4.5% in South Dakota.

 - Tangible, personal property and goods that you sell like furniture, cars, electronics, appliances, books, raw materials, etc.